Cities & Public ServicesSeptember 21, 2023

 “The cities of the future will be warmer, despite efforts to reduce heat islands,” Tapias said.
 “The fundamental problem remains global.
 If cities reach very high temperatures in the future, we need to rethink how these urban spaces function.”

 Dassault Systèmes’ The Only Progress is Human campaign features a project centered on issues just like these.
-Our Act for Cities and Urban Sustainability outlines the need for transformation in mobility services within cities as a part of improved planning.
+The Act for Cities and Urban Sustainability outlines the need for transformation in mobility services within cities as a part of improved planning.
 The Virtual Twin Experience in Infrastructure and Cities encapsulates the various factors that go into designing sustainable cities.
-The system enables virtual ideation and design for urban sustainability solutions that deal with waste reduction and management, resilient building creation, sustainable construction supply chain methods and beyond.
+The system enables virtual ideation and design for urban sustainability solutions that deal with waste reduction and management, water quality management, resilient building creation, sustainable construction supply chain methods and beyond.

 The second factor, Tapias added, is from the perspective of a city’s residents.